gnolang/gno/docs/concepts/packages.md

   if !exists {
 	  panic("value at given key does not exist")
   }
-  // rawValue needs to be converted into the proper type value := rawValue.(int) return value
+  // rawValue needs to be converted into the proper type before returning it return rawValue.(int)
 }
 ```